Eryth Davidson Dev

 A narrative-focused puzzle game.

 Mixed Signals was developed in Godot, primarily using C# with some GDScript, as part of university coursework in my third year.
-I worked in a team of 8, as the lead programmer of two.
+I worked in a team of 8, where I was one of two programmers.

 DX11 Mountain Lake Scene